Targo-me/ocw/README.md

 # ocw
-A repository for Odin Links-and-images lesson
+A repository for Odin Course Exercises